Stealth Communications

 Stealth Communications is an American fiber-based Internet service provider (ISP), installing and maintaining its own fiber optic network throughout New York City.
 Stealth began rolling out its Gigabit Internet services in late 2013 to businesses throughout Manhattan, using in-house employees to lay its own fiber-optic cabling.
 In July 2015, City of New York and Stealth announced a $5.3 million public/private partnership to expand fiber broadband into the Brooklyn and Queens Industrial Business Zones.
 As of May 2019, the company reported to have connected hundreds of commercial properties with fiber, over 100 fiber route miles.

 Overview

 Stealth Communications started in 1995 to provide ultrafast Internet connectivity to businesses in NYC.
 In 2013 the company received authorization from the City of New York to construct its own fiber network.

+This authorization followed a major structural shift by the New York City Office of Technology and Innovation, which discontinued its legacy telecommunications franchise model.

+In its place, the city introduced an updated dual-structure framework that separated rights into distinct Telecommunications Services and Information Services franchises.

+On February 11, 2013, following public hearings to transition to this new system, Stealth Communications became the first provider approved under this modernized framework, securing both agreements simultaneously to begin rolling out its independent infrastructure.

 In 2022, Stealth was recognized as the fastest local/regional Internet provider in the U.S., with speeds exceeding 7.5 Gbps.